wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 Each value of the JSON object entries will be a JSON object with the following attributes

-- active: (Array<Object>) Containing the information of the active simulcast layers.
+- active: (Array&lt;Object&gt;) Containing the information of the active simulcast layers.
-- inactive: (Array<Object>) Containing the information of the inactive simulcast layers.
+- inactive: (Array&lt;Object&gt;) Containing the information of the inactive simulcast layers.
-- layers: (Array<Object>) Containing the information of the active simulcast, spatials or temporal layers available for layer selection.
+- layers: (Array&lt;Object&gt;) Containing the information of the active simulcast, spatials or temporal layers available for layer selection.

-Each "active" JSON objet contains the following informatione
+Each "active" JSON objet contains the following information:

-- id	: (String)	rid value of the simulcast encoding of the layer
+- id: (String) rid value of the simulcast encoding of the layer
-- simulcastIdx	: (Number) the simulcast order of the encoding layer.
+- simulcastIdx: (Number) the simulcast order of the encoding layer.
 - bitrate: (Number) the spatial layer id of the encoding layer.
 - width: (Number) the current video with of the encoding layer.
 - heigth: (Number) the current video height of the encoding layer.

-Each "inactive" JSON contains the following informatione
+Each "inactive" JSON contains the following information:

-- id	: (String)	rid value of the simulcast encoding of the layer
+- id: (String) rid value of the simulcast encoding of the layer.
-- simulcastIdx	: (Number) the simulcast order of the encoding layer.
+- simulcastIdx: (Number) the simulcast order of the encoding layer.
 - width: (Number) the current video with of the encoding layer
 - heigth: (Number) the current video height of the encoding layer.

-Each "layer" JSON contains the following informatione
+Each "layer" JSON contains the following information:

-- encodingId	: (String)	rid value of the simulcast encoding of the layer
+- encodingId: (String) rid value of the simulcast encoding of the layer
-- simulcastIdx	: (Number) the simulcast order of the encoding layer.
+- simulcastIdx: (Number) the simulcast order of the encoding layer.
-- spatialLayerId	: (Number) the spatial layer id of the encoding layer.
+- spatialLayerId: (Number) the spatial layer id of the encoding layer.
-- temporalLayerId	: (Number) the temporal layer id of the encoding layer.
+- temporalLayerId: (Number) the temporal layer id of the encoding layer.
 - bitrate: (Number) the spatial layer id of the encoding layer.
 - width: (Number) the current video with of the encoding layer.
 - heigth: (Number) the current video height of the encoding layer.

 The "layer" object MUST containt at least one of the encodingId, spatialLayerId or temporalLayerId attributes, the other attributes are OPTIONAL.